 Interfering with 911 Call in Greenwich

 Preventing or attempting to prevent someone else from contacting law enforcement is a misdemeanor offense.
 If a family or household member from doing so may constitute domestic violence.
-A qualified domestic violence lawyer could help anyone accused of interfering with a 911 call in Greenwich understand their legal options and effectively construct their defense.
+A qualified domestic violence attorney could help anyone accused of interfering with a 911 call in Greenwich understand their legal options and effectively construct their defense.

 What Consequences Could Come from Interfering with a 911 Call?